mohammedmrm/genioChat/README.md

 ## Functionalities of the App

-- Chat alignment of messages depends on how is the sender and how the Reciver.
+- Chat alignment of messages depends on who is the sender and who the Reciver.
 This was implemented based on specific value in the messages array “sendby”.

 - Human Friendly Datetime.
 This was done using “npm package” called “react-moment”.